ruricolist/cl-strftime/README.txt

 scratch.

-FORMAT-TIME takes four arguments: a stream, a strftime-style control string, a universal time (defaults to now), and a time zone (defaults to here).
+FORMAT-TIME takes four arguments: a stream, a strftime-style control string, a time (defaults to now), and a time zone (defaults to here).

      (cl-strftime:format-time t "%D" (get-universal-time))
      => 02/12/12

+The time argument may be a universal time or a LOCAL-TIME timestamp.
+The time zone should be NIL, for here; T, for UTC; or a time zone object in LOCAL-TIME'S format.

 The second exported function, MAKE-TIME-FORMATTER, is to FORMAT-TIME as FORMATTER is to FORMAT.